ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 ### Map an Array

-The `Array.map` function applies a given function to each element of an array and returns a new array with the results.
-For example, to create a new array that contains the square of each element of the array `even_numbers` created above, we can apply the following square function `fun x -> x * x` to each element of the array:
+The `Array.map` function creates a new array by applying a given function to each element of an array.
+For example, we can get an array containing the square of each number in the `even_numbers` array:

 ```ocaml
 # Array.map (fun x -> x * x) even_numbers;;